Kercaragame/IML_Project_RL/README.md

 - Takeaways (at least 2 bullet points with 2-3 sentences per bullet point): What are your key takeaways from this project that would help you/others in future robot programming assignments working in pairs?
 For each takeaway, provide a few sentences of elaboration.

 ### Description des Environnements virtuels créés
-Pour gérer l'environnement nous avons concu plusieurs scripts :
+Pour gérer l'environnement nous avons conçu plusieurs scripts :
 - AreneManager
   - Fonctionnalitées :
     - resetRun() -> Permet de gerer le positionnement de l'agent et de l'objectif sur une map de taille petite